sdcastillo/PA-R-Study-Manual/docs/03-data-manipulation.md

 The data that we are using is `health_insurance`, which has information on patients and their health care costs.

 The descriptions of the columns are below.
-The technical name for this is a "data dictionary", and one will be provided to you on the real exam.

 - `age`: Age of the individual
 - `sex`: Sex